At some point, every serious

 These 7 great tips may help you make fast progress in your sight-reading for

 1. Focus On the Notes, Stop Looking at Your Hands

 As if it isn’t hard enough dealing with new notes, you also have to make sure your fingers are pressing the right strings.
 This way, your eyes are employed shifting from your hand to notes to the neck and so on.
 The less you look at your hands, the more you’ll be able to focus on what you’re sight reading and before you know it, your

 2. Focus on Rhythms First for Sight-Reading Success

 The point of sight-reading is actually being able to simultaneously coordinate your hands and eyes and concentrate on what you need to play.
 The secret to multitasking of this kind is always being one step ahead of your body, so your brain gets to analyze things first.
 Simply put, to be able to sight-read on

 As uninteresting as scales, arpeggios, and chords may be, they are essential sight-reading skills.
 However, knowing how to strum through a guitar chord chart isn’t enough.
 When you come across chords with added tensions or reading rhythmic notation can be tricky, so consider all of the aspects when sight-reading.

 6. Explore Different Genres

 Being acquainted with classical manuscripts is a solid base for sight-reading, but who can tell what kind of genre you could encounter on different occasions?
 Consider practicing reading rhythms and grooves that are unique to different genres of music.
-Find and study big band charts, musical theatre parts, and transcriptions of guitar parts and solos in Pop/Rock, Country, R&B, Latin music, or anything else that may occur as an option.
+Find and study big band charts, musical theatre parts, and transcriptions of

 7. Made a Mistake?
 It’s Not the End of the World